 Raccoons have a bad rap for making a mess in pursuit of the perfect meal.
 They are often labelled dumpster-divers, pond-raiders and garden-destroyers.
 This behaviour makes them valuable for cleaning up unwanted food from other animals, but gets them into trouble in our backyards.

 Raccoons are not dangerous to people but their feces may contain roundworm eggs that can be.
 To minimize the risk of disease spread, safely clean raccoon excrement and remove attractants from your property.
-Access to human food (garbage, pet food or intentional feeding) decreases their fear of humans, and they may become aggressive toward food or injured pets.
+Access to human sources of food (garbage, compost, pet food or intentional feeding) decreases their fear of humans, and they may become aggressive toward people or pets around their food source.
 People often want to help, but they end up killing them with kindness.
 Feeding raccoons is harmful (PDF) and it is illegal to keep raccoons as pets in B.C.

 If a raccoon approaches you, yell, stamp your feet, clap your hands and make noise to scare the raccoon away.
 This may feel silly, but it is the best way to keep raccoons safe from people.
 Thankfully, raccoons in B.C. do not carry rabies (like those in Ontario), so this is not a risk to you or your pets.